hanschen/rofi-zotero/README.md

 Configuration
 -------------

-The configuration options are currently quite limited.
+To customize the Rofi arguments, for example to specify the theme, use the `--rofi-args` command-line argument.

-You can change the format of the Rofi list using the `FORMAT` variables in `rofi-zotero.py`.
+Some formatting options (how the results appear in Rofi) currently do not have corresponding command-line arguments.
+Instead, you can customize these using the `FORMAT` variables at the top of `rofi-zotero.py`.

 Differences from other projects